 Ready to start living your green life?
-The 5-Day Waste-Less Challenge is designed to help you kick start your green journey!
+The 5-Day Waste-Less Challenge is designed to help you kick start your green journey to zero waste!

 Day 1: Conduct a Trash Audit

 Before we can reduce our waste, we must first dig into the trash we make—both figuratively and literally.

 If you have a full trash bin already, you can start immediately by digging in and separating items by type—paper, food, plastic, etc. We recommend putting the items in separate containers, like brown paper bags or plastic bags from the grocery store, or taking it outside to keep your house from getting too dirty.